Turin DF64 Grinder Review: Does It Live Up To The Hype?

 Confusingly, the Turin DF64 grinder is sold under several different names, depending on the distributor and country you buy from.
 So before we start, note that the Probarista G-IOTA, Turin DF64 ELR, DF64, and the Solo are all the same grinder.

 Okay, with that out of the way, let’s dive into the details.
-Because the DF64 is widely considered the primary competition for the Niche Zero, I’ll also compare the two where relevant.
+Because the DF64 is widely considered the primary competition for the Niche Zero when it comes to the top rated single dose grinders.
+In this article, I’ll compare the two where relevant.

 Design – 3.5/5